- Writer: Geoff Johns

+Writer: Geoff Johns

 Page 21 – Panel 3: Flash (Jay) saves Flash (Wally) from a burst of heat vision.

 Page 21 – Panels 4-6: Jay Garrick has never been as fast as the other speedsters and now bows out.

 Page 22 – Panel 1: The Speed Force that Kid Flash mentions is the source of the speedsters power.
 Wally was previously absorbed into it though he returned.

 Page 22 – Panel 2: Something odd happens to Flash (Wally); at first glance he appears to be absorbed into the Speed Force again.

 Page 22 – Panels 3-5: He visits his wife, Linda, and their two children as he thinks that he is being drawn somewhere other than the Speed Force.
 The Flash’s appearance before another character as a vision has echoes of CRISIS ON INFINITE EARTHS where Flash (Barry Allen) appeared before Batman, among others.

 Page 23 – Panels 1-7: Wally’s wife Linda, headstrong as ever, refuses to be left behind.
 It appears that she, Wally and the children are somehow changed into a lightning bolt which blasts into Superboy-Prime as Kid Flash struggles with him.

 Page 23 – Panels 8-9: Superboy-Prime taunts Kid Flash saying “You’ve always been stupid.
 I watched you.”
 Kid Flash was originally Impulse who, as his name suggests, didn’t always think things through and was often thought of as being a little slow – ironic considering his powers.

 Page 24 – Panel 7: From out of the Speed Force, grabbing Superboy-Prime around the neck comes Flash (Barry Allen), grandfather of Kid Flash.
 Barry is rare in the world of superheroes: a character who died and, to this day, remains dead.
-He has appeared occasionally (usually in The Flash during a time-travelling storyline or as a flashback) but in the present day he is still dead, having given his life during Crisis on Infinite Earths.
+He has appeared occasionally (usually in THE FLASH during a time-travelling storyline or as a flashback) but in the present day he is still dead, having given his life during the Crisis.